ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 _Jesus christ that thing is big.
 Where did it come from?_

 So seeing the man I nicknamed "Tevas" again the other day was certainly something, even if he traded his namesakes for what looked like combat boots with splattered paint on them.
-I realized after that that I couldn't sell the laptop Goodwin Inc gave me after quitting, out of fear of some immature prank being pulled with it.
+I realized after that that I couldn't sell the laptop Fay and Sons gave me after quitting, out of fear of some immature prank being pulled with it.

 _Why did it lift it's leg liek that on the way in?
 Is that thing... drunk?_